-ARM® Reliability, Availability, and Serviceability (RAS) Specification
+ARM® Reliability, Availability, and Serviceability (RAS) Specification node.
+This bit is RESO if the node does not support this control.

-- 0 Error reporting disabled. - 1 Error reporting enabled.
+- O Error reporting disabled. - 1 Error reporting enabled.

 It is IMPLEMENTATION DEFINED whether the node fully disables error detection and correction when reporting is disabled.
 That is, even with error reporting disabled, the node might continue to silently correct errors.
-Uncorrectable errors might result in corrupt data being silently propagated by the node.
+Uncorrectable errors might result in corrupt data being silently propagated by the

 This bit resets to an IMPLEMENTATION DEFINED value on a Cold reset.

-If this node requires initialization after Cold reset to prevent signaling false errors, then ARM recommends this bit is set to 0 on Cold reset, meaning errors are not reported from Cold reset.
+Note If this node requires initialization after Cold reset to prevent signaling false errors, then ARM recommends this bit is set to 0 on Cold reset, meaning errors are not reported from Cold reset.
 This allows boot software to initialize a node without signaling errors.
 Software can enable error reporting after the node is initialized.
 Otherwise, the Cold reset value is IMPLEMENTATION DEFINED.